North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 *What to Know Before You Go

-The North Rim is 1,000 feet higher than the South Rim, creating seasonal winter conditions that warrant road closure and no access from October 15 - May 15.
+The North Rim is 1,000 feet higher than the South Rim, creating seasonal winter conditions that warrant road closure and no access from October 15 - late May/early June.

 Entry Fee Required